UAlbertaALTLab/morphodict/docs/developers-guide.md

     being spent creating auto-translations.

-  - Nearly instantaneous to update up to a few hundred entries, when used with `--incremental, plus at most a few tens of seconds of write out a new definition vector file.
+  - Nearly instantaneous to update up to a few hundred entries, when used with `--incremental`, plus at most a few tens of seconds of write out a new definition vector file.

   - Two hours to update every single single entry, which is the default